San Kim Sean

-At age 13, he studied bokator under Master Khim Leak at Wat Mohamandrey.
+At age 13, he studied Bokator under Master Khim Leak at Wat Mohamandrey.

-San Kim Sean's bokator master, Khem Leak, came from a martial arts family in Pursat province.
-Master Khem Leak's father and grandfather were also martial artists.
 San Kim Sean also studied boxing under Master Chai Chheng in 1959 and 1960.
-He studied Judo under Kru So Meng Hong.
-He studied Hapkido under Korean master Chhay Yong Ho.

-San Kim Sean is the founder of the Cambodia Bokator Federation and the Cambodia Bokator Academy.
+He studied Judo under Kru So Meng Hong. and Hapkido under Korean master Chhay Yong Ho.
+San Kim Sean was the founder of the Cambodia Bokator Federation and the Cambodia Bokator Academy.

-The term Bokator translates as pounding a lion from the words bok meaning to pound and tor meaning lion.
+Career

 At the time of the Pol Pot regime (1975–1979) those who practiced traditional arts were either systematically exterminated by the Khmer Rouge, fled as refugees or stopped teaching.
 After the Khmer Rouge regime, the Vietnamese occupation of Cambodia began and native martial arts were completely outlawed.

-After the Pol Pot era, San Kim Sean had to flee Cambodia to the United States under accusations by the Vietnamese of teaching hapkido and Bokator.
+After the Pol Pot era, San Kim Sean had to flee Cambodia to the United States under accusations by the Vietnamese of teaching martial arts.